thadryanjs/thadryanjs.github.io/_posts/2020-06-12-TheMythofSystemicPoliceRacism.md

 3) The piece also cites well-known research out of context which actually contradicts their claim when taken in context

-4) The author appears to fabricate a quote to make the piece sound more definitive.
+4) The author appears to fabricate a quote to make the piece sound more definitive (or something).

 <iframe width="1000" height="600" src="https://www.youtube.com/embed/S2pmGjso6gI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>